hypercube-software/Audio-Workshops/midi-backup-translator/doc/readme.md

 - It contains common settings and MIDI SYSEX for various synths
 - In this way you don't have to write the same settings on each project in the `config.yml`
+- There is no constrains on the organisation of sub folders, the tool scan everything.

 ## Example